 2. Implement polyculture practices in your garden

-Adding a wide variety of herbs, flowers, vegetables, and fruit to your garden will benefit it more than any one specific companion plant combination.
+Adding a wide variety of herbs, flowers, vegetables, and fruit to your garden will benefit it more than any specific companion plant combination.
 Diversity in plantings attracts a broader assortment of beneficial insects and pollinators.
 Provide food and shelter within your garden for those pollinators and beneficial insects.

 How to implement polyculture practices: